Karin Sanders, Lynda Jiwen Song, Zhen Wang and Timothy Colin Bednall

 Objectives of the special issue

-2. How will organizational culture and leadership of senior and line managers influence the HR process, including perceptions, understanding and attributions?
+2. How will organizational culture, leadership of senior and line managers influence employees’ perceptions, understanding and attributions of HR practices?

 3. What are the roles of employees' characteristics such as proactivity, personality and learning goal orientation in HR process, including perceptions, understanding and attributions?